Driving the defiant Road F261 of Iceland

-Located in south Iceland, the F261 (Emstruleið) is a very challenging journey with breathtaking landscapes and rugged potentially difficult river crossings.
+Located in south Iceland, the F261 Road (Emstruleið) offers a very challenging drive with breathtaking landscapes and potentially difficult river crossings.

-Situated in the heart of the black ash desert of Mælifellssandur, the road is 37.2 km long running west-east from Road 261 towards Road 210.
-It is a rough and challenging road only for a 4 wheel drive vehicle with high clearance.
-The track is pretty bad, it's not rolling with a lot of big stones.
-Expect large potholes, many ruts and large boulders on their surface.
-Driving in a small passenger car is simply and plainly irresponsible and can be very dangerous.
+Situated in the heart of the black ash desert of Mælifellssandur, the road is totally unpaved.
+It’s 37.2 km (23.11 miles) long, running west-east from Road 261 to Road 210.
+It is a rough and challenging road suitable only for a 4-wheel-drive vehicle with high clearance.
+The bumpy track is quite challenging, with numerous large stones.
+The road traverses absolutely stunning landscapes, providing breathtaking views.
 It’s one of the famous F Roads of the country.

-You will have to cross some deep rivers along the route.
-Crossing big rivers requires a bit of experience.
-Do not attempt to cross with one car, or during heavy rain.
-It can be treacherous if the water level rises due to lots of rain and warm weather.
-Only well equipped jeeps and larger vehicles are able to cross the rivers.
-Always check the river to ensure that it's not too deep.
-This road is amazing by day, but can be dangerous during the dark night.
-Rental car insurance does not cover damages from water, including any damage caused by crossing rivers.
+Along the rough dirt road, you’ll need to navigate some small fords, and near the end (next to Road 210), you’ll encounter the Blafjalakvisl river.
+Crossing rivers requires some experience.
+Do not attempt to cross with a single car or during heavy rain.
+It can be treacherous if the water level rises due to rain and warm weather.
+Only well-equipped jeeps and larger vehicles can safely cross the rivers.
+Always check the river to ensure it's not too deep.
+This road is amazing during the day but can be dangerous at night.
+Rental car insurance does not cover damages from water, including those caused by crossing rivers.

 Pic: Brad Bannister